spobel/homebridge-gpio-services/README.md

 Use config.json for examples.

 ## GPIO-Valve-Service

+Use this accessory for Valve outlets.
+For example sprinklers.

 | Attribute    | Type   | Default        | Description
 |--------------|--------|----------------|-------------
 |name          | string | -              | Name of Accessory